lukakerr/hackd/README.md

 # hackd

 A Hacker News React Native powered iOS application.
-Built to learn React Native.
+Built to learn React Native and Redux.

 Currently a work in progress.

+### Features (some are a work in progress)

+- Browse anonymously or login
+- 6 feeds to choose from:
+	- Top
+	- New
+	- Best
+	- Ask
+	- Show
+	- Jobs
+- The user can:
+	- Share posts
+	- View other user profiles
+- If logged in, the user can also:
+	- Upvote
+	- Comment
+	- Submit a post

 ### Run Locally